 Greek was the first common language used by scientists from different nationalities to converse, debate, and agree on shared naming conventions.
-As the Roman Empire and later the Roman Catholic church took hold over much of the scientific world, Greek gave way to a new lingua franca, Latin.
+The Roman Empire and later the Roman Catholic church took hold over much of the scientific world.
+So, Greek gave way to a new lingua franca, Latin.

 In the 20th century, the global growth of the British Empire followed by the extensive commercial reach of the United States made English the world’s preferred language for everything from science to tourism, to diplomacy.

 But more recently, science, like business, has become globalized.
-As a result, the scientific dialogue is increasingly being held in a variety of languages.
+As a result, the scientific dialogue can increase a variety of languages.

 The Globalization of Scientific Research

-Research presented in a 2012 article in Issues in Science & Technology journal, described how the 21st century has seen a shift away from national systems of innovation towards globally networked systems, driven by a dynamic global talent pool.
+Research presented in a 2012 article in Issues in Science & Technology journal describes how the 21st century has seen a shift away from national systems of innovation towards globally networked systems, driven by a dynamic global talent pool.

 Today, scientific advances are just as likely to come from China, Germany, or India as they are the UK or USA.
-As a result, research material is increasingly being made available in multiple languages.
-So, although much of the world’s scientific research is translated into English, a growing amount is also being translated into other languages.
+As a result, research material is increasingly available in multiple languages.
+While much of the world’s scientific research is translated into English, a growing amount is also being translated into other languages.

-This is especially relevant for bodies who wish to be considered global, rather than biased to one culture.
+This is especially relevant for bodies who wish to go global.
 As the World Health Organization (WHO) explain on their website:

 “WHO’s multilingual web site, publications and other resources ensure that health information reaches the people who need it, in the languages they can understand.
 This makes access to health information both more equitable – and effective.”

-Even so, a study carried out by a team from the University of Cambridge suggested that one third of new scientific research is incomprehensible to a majority of scientists because it has not been translated into a language they can adequately understand.
+Even so, a study by a team from the University of Cambridge suggests one third of new scientific research is incomprehensible to a majority of scientists.
+Why?
+Because it’s not available in a language they can adequately understand.